 An extreme example of this are fruitarians.
 Personally I used to not be able to tolerate fruit, but as I've strengthened my body through the years through various natural health methods, I can tolerate fruit again, and they are now one of the foods that make me feel and look my best.

-My attempts at very low carbohydrate diets were failures, however, as I lost more and more physical and mental energy every day, feeling like a lazy zombie within one week on the diet.
+My attempts at very low carbohydrate diets were failures, as I lost more and more physical and mental energy every day, feeling like a lazy and demotivated zombie within one week on the diet.

-Similarly, my energy levels on juice fasts were mostly good, as long as I kept drinking fruit juices.
+Similarly, my energy levels on juice fasts were mostly good, as long as I kept drinking fruit juices (though I did develop health problems as well).
 On the other hand, strict green-juice-only fasts (no fruit juice) and a recent water fast seriously sapped both my energy levels and moods.

 "A starch is a carbohydrate - but not all carbohydrate is starch." - Carol Sinclair